 For the emergency services, communications aren’t just important, they can be a matter of life and death.
 That’s something we understand, having been trusted by the sector for more than 25 years to support critical decisions around IT.

 Technology plays a huge role in what the emergency services do and how they interact with the public, with an increasing focus on digital delivery, agility and mobility.
 Whether it’s national public-safety radio programmes or shared IT collaborations, we have helped police, ambulance, fire and coastguard organisations – in the UK and overseas – to design and deploy cost-effective yet highly resilient systems.

 Blue-light organisations share some key challenges around resilience, cost reduction, and data management and security.
-Our team has provided advice and assurance for major critical projects around the world, including in the UK, Norway, the Middle-East, the Caribbean and Hong Kong, including mobile communication, command and control, digital data and storage, and IT security.
-Using our 20 years of experience, here’s our overview of those challenges.
+Our team has provided advice and assurance for major critical projects around the world, including in the UK, Ireland, Norway, the Middle-East, the Caribbean and Hong Kong, including IT strategy, OpModel, networks, end-user-services, application rationalisation, hosting, cloud, telephony services, mobile communications, command and control, digital data and storage, and IT security.
+Using our many years of experience, here’s our overview of those challenges.

-Security.
 With increased threats such as terrorism and cyber attacks, as well as the need to share sensitive information, public-safety IT systems need to maintain appropriate levels of security.
-And this needs to take place in the context of national directives, such as the UK’s Public Services Network (PSN) Code of Connection and the new Government Classification Scheme (GCS).
+And this needs to take place in the context of national directives, such as the UK’s Public Services Network (PSN) Code of Connection, the Government Classification Scheme (GCS), and National Cyber Security Centre (NCSC) guidance.
 Blue-light services must stay on top of security governance, risk management and treatment, and security procedures, as well as replacing legacy and unsupported IT systems to meet modern security requirements.